dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 We'll need to create an `AUTH_SECRET` environment variable with some long random string (any characters).

 Use the [`dotenv`](https://www.npmjs.com/package/dotenv) module to import it into your code.
-IE. Save `AUTH_SECRET="somerweklhjhdf9879av8v928cjka asdflkaj889"` into a `.env` file that you do not add to git (add .env to your .gitignore file).
+IE. Save `AUTH_SECRET="somerandomstringthiscanbeanythingyoushouldmakeityourown"` into a `.env` file that you do not add to git.

+🚀 Add .env to your .gitignore file.

 Then in your code wherever you need the secret you can use: